 1. Chili’s Fundraiser Campaign for Cancer, 2011

 In 2011, the popular American food chain Chili’s ran a fundraising campaign for St. Jude’s Hospital.
-On each campaign material, a QR Code was added that prompted guests to donate money for the cause.
-Furthermore, guests were rewarded with free appetizers if they forwarded an opt-in email to their friends and family.
+Each campaign material had a QR Code to prompt the guests to donate money for the cause.
+Furthermore, guests rewarded with free appetizers if they forwarded an opt-in email to their friends and family.

 During the campaign, Chili’s got 291,000 scans and collected USD 5 million in donation.

 In 2010, General Motors, while showcasing it’s two new vehicle models – The Electric and The Volt, placed 15 unique QR codes on the body of the two cars.
 Scanning the QR Codes using a smartphone, redirected visitors to a micro-site that provided complete details of the respective part of the car.